-The University Department of Rural Health (UDRH) was established in 1997 under the Regional Health Strategy of the Australian Department of Health and Ageing (DoHA).
+The Centre for Rural Health (CRH) was established in 1997 under the Regional Health Strategy of the Australian Department of Health and Ageing (DoHA).
 We aim to improve access for rural and remote communities to appropriate health services by encouraging students to pursue a career in rural practice and supporting health care professionals working in these areas.
-The UDRH Tasmania is one of eleven University Departments of Rural Health established around Australia, and is linked to these other Departments through its membership of the Australian Rural Health Education Network (ARHEN).
+The CRH is one of eleven University Departments of Rural Health established around Australia, and is linked to these other Departments through its membership of the Australian Rural Health Education Network (ARHEN).

 The Clinical Placement scholarship is an Australian Government initiative to support allied health and oral health students to undertake a clinical placement in a rural or remote Australian community during their degree.

 UTAS Centre for Rural Health research graduate, Ms Annette Loudon has created a yoga DVD to complement the management of conditions such as lymphoedema from cancer treatment.

 Authorised by the Director, Centre for Rural Health

 6 January, 2014